window.dataLayer = window.dataLayer || ;

-Being an expert in an industry gives you a competitive advantage, fosters trust and builds loyalty with customers, clients and even employees.
-The ultimate expert has customers and clients calling with questions about anything related to the their industry – even the things the company might not even sell or do.
+Being an expert in an industry gives you a competitive advantage, fosters trust, and builds loyalty with customers, clients, and even employees.
+The ultimate expert has customers and clients calling with questions about anything related to their industry – even the things the company might not even sell or do.
 The customer just wants help, advice, suggestions, etc. And they call because they trust.

 This issue I want to focus on a branch of your expertise.
 I want to focus on what you do best.
 And that is basically the strategy:

-Not only do you want to be perceived as an expert, you want to be known for something that you do better than any one else.
+Not only do you want to be perceived as an expert, but you also want to be known for something that you do better than anyone else.
 So, what is it that you do best?
 Is it something that you do better than your competition?
-Is there something that is unique to you that no one else in your business or industry does?
+Is there something unique to you that no one else in your business or industry does?
 Do you have special extensive education or experience that would give you a competitive advantage?
 Whatever you do best, exploit it.
 Make sure your customers and clients know what it is.

 Exploit it by putting it in your promotional materials, writing articles for industry publications, participating at industry conferences by conducting a break-out session or presenting a speech.
 Get the word out.
-Being a specialist tied to industry knowledge and expertise gives you a tremendous advantage with your customers and clients.
-It earns you respect, which in turn can help build loyalty, not just with your customers and clients, but also with the people you work with.
+Being a specialist with industry knowledge and expertise gives you a tremendous advantage with your customers and clients.
+It earns you respect, which in turn can help build loyalty, not just with your customers and clients but also with the people you work with.

 Legal Information | Sitemap | Site by: digitalONDA